Patients

 Candel Therapeutics’ Clinical Trials in

-In the US alone, every year approximately 200,000 men are given the news that they have prostate cancer.
-Of the approximately 150,000 men in the U.S. who were diagnosed in 2020 before their prostate cancer had metastasized, roughly 105,000 are considered intermediate- or high-risk of progression and approximately 45,000 are considered to be low-risk.
+In the United States alone, every year approximately 200,000 men are given the news that they have prostate cancer.
+Of the approximately 150,000 men in the United States. who were diagnosed in 2020 before their prostate cancer had metastasized, roughly 105,000 are considered intermediate- or high-risk of progression and approximately 45,000 are considered to be low-risk.
 For the intermediate- and high-risk patients, the standard of care is radical prostatectomy and radiotherapy often in conjunction with androgen deprivation therapy or chemical castration.
 Weighing the balance between therapeutic efficacy and side effects linked to therapy, about 10% of the intermediate-risk patients, and approximately 40% of the low-risk patients decide, in consultation with their physicians, to adopt a close monitoring approach known as active surveillance that involves periodic imaging, biomarker evaluation and biopsies.

 Randomized controlled phase 3 clinical trial of CAN-2409 followed by valacyclovir with standard radiation therapy for localized intermediate or high-risk prostate cancer (PrTK03)